excid3/rails/guides/source/getting_started.md

 This command generates a handful of files for our controller:

 * The controller itself
+* A views folder for the controller we generated
-* A views folder for the index action we specified
+* A view file for the action we specified when generating the controller
 * A test file for this controller
 * A helper file for extracting logic in our views